rusty-bits/OC-tool/Docs/tool-changelog.md

+## VER 3.3(220220)
+- **added delete field/section to config.plist editor**
+While in config.plist editor mode, pressing d 2 times will delete the highlighted field or section.

 ## VER 3.2(090220)
 - **added missing/extra picker**
 When run, if OC-tool finds fields missing from config.plist it will display a picker window to select and add them automatically.